Self-assessment

 How to track the impact of values-aware stories

-Traditional metrics – reach, clicks, shares – don't capture what values-aware journalism offers.
-The journalism industry is already moving toward richer measures of engagement, loyalty and impact.
-Values-aware journalism is aligned with these shifts.
+Traditional metrics (reach, clicks, shares) don’t capture what values-aware journalism offers.
+The journalism industry is already moving toward richer measures of engagement, loyalty and impact because these better reflect what sustainable media looks like.
+Values-aware journalism is very much aligned with these shifts.
+Some approaches to consider:

 Community feedback